Actioner/graphql-prisma/README.md

 prisma:query SELECT `main`.`Vote`.`id`, `main`.`Vote`.`userId` FROM `main`.`Vote` WHERE `main`.`Vote`.`id` = ?
 LIMIT ?
 OFFSET ?
 prisma:query SELECT `main`.`User`.`id`, `main`.`User`.`name`, `main`.`User`.`email`, `main`.`User`.`password` FROM `main`.`User` WHERE `main`.`User`.`id` IN (?)
 LIMIT ?
 OFFSET ?
 ```

+## Summary

+In this demo we reviewed how GraphQL queries are matched to its schema.
+Then we took a look on how the resolver function interacts with the Prisma Client to map the requested type.
+Finally, we explored how the SQL Statements are generated and used to retrieve the information requested from the database.